munix24/Round-Robin-CPU-Scheduling-Simulation-Project/README.md

 This project is a simulation of the Round Robin CPU scheduling algorithm coded in c++.

-For more information on the Round Robin CPU scheduling algorithm see [Round Robin scheduling Algorithm Description.docx](Round Robin scheduling Algorithm Description.docx)
+For more information on the Round Robin CPU scheduling algorithm see [Round Robin scheduling Algorithm Description.md](Round Robin scheduling Algorithm Description.md)

 ## Install and Run
 ### Github Extension for Visual Studio